ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect11.md

 [https://github.com/ucsb-cs16-wi17/lecture-02-21](https://github.com/ucsb-cs16-wi17/lecture-02-16)

 #Topics
-* Steps in compilation and automating compilation with Makefiles
+* Steps in compilation
+* Automating compilation with Makefiles
 * Passing structs to functions by value, by reference and by address
 * Creating arrays of structs
 * Passing arrays of structs to functions